lukew95/lukew95.github.io/_posts/2020-05-17-My-First-Weeks.md

 Hi everyone!
 Welcome to my first learning log post.

-But of backstory of me learning web development first.
+Bit of backstory of me learning web development first.
 When I left 6th Form 2011 I had no idea what I wanted to do with my life.
 After searching around for careers I stumbled upon an IT apprenticeship opening I applied, went to the interview and got offered a position.
 Thus began my initial dive into web development.
 My apprenticeship placement was at a local company who had built a system for checking driving licences through the DVLA.
 The app was built upon ASP.NET web forms and very bloated.
 The head developer lived and